Data 88E: Economic Models

 In addition, the course has been particularly valuable for data science students looking to apply their programming skills in economics and for economics students who want to reinforce their learning with computational tools, potentially aiding in advanced coursework and thesis preparation.

 This course is intented for lower-division students and as of 2024 is offered in the Fall.
-If you are interested in our upper division course that grew out of this course in 2022 in partnership with the Economics Department , please check out Economics 148, which is currently offered in Spring Semester.
+If you are interested in our upper division course that grew out of this course in 2022 in partnership with the Economics Department, please check out Economics 148, which is currently offered each Spring Semester.

 As a connector course to the main Data 8 course, Data 88E labs mostly use a specific Python package developed at UC Berkeley for teaching.
-This package is known as datascience tables.
-Furthermore the notebooks also make extensive use of a Python package for automatic grading called otter-grader.
-Both packages are available from pypi using pip install XXX .
+This package is known as datascience tables

 GitHub Repository

-The official GitHub repository for Data 88E contains the course materials, Jupyter notebooks, and other resources used in the course.
+The official GitHub organization for Data 88E contains the course materials, Jupyter notebooks, and other resources used in the course.
 All of the labs and projects can be found here, as well as the source material for the textbook.
-Data 88E GitHub Repository.

 edX Course

 We are proud to announce that Data 88E, is now offered on edX, divided up into three segments.
-There are a professionally produced set of videos, a guide through the material with online quizzes and a set of labs.
+There are professionally produced videos, a guide through the material with online quizzes, and a set of labs.

 Data 88E on edX.